Skip to main content

 Auto insurance in Alberta is issued by private companies, creating a competitive market for its consumers.
 This means insurers can compete for your business based on the price and services they offer – there isn't one single company that dictates how much premiums cost.

-According to the 2023 Market Report from the Alberta Auto Insurance Rate Board, there were a total of 37 companies writing insurance for private passenger vehicles in 2022.
-In the table below, you'll find the top private passenger vehicle insurers in Alberta from that year, as well as their percentage of market share.
+According to the 2024 Market Report from the Alberta Auto Insurance Rate Board, there are a total of 26 companies writing insurance for private passenger vehicles.
+In the table below, you'll find the top private passenger vehicle insurers in Alberta from 2023, as well as their percentage of market share.

 Keep in mind that the most popular insurer won't necessarily be the best one for you.
 You'll want to choose the company that offers all the coverage options you need for the lowest rate possible – be sure to compare car insurance quotes with us today to find your best option.